 16. Sailing the Small Cyclades

-The cost of this tour varies dramatically depending on the size and style of the boat, and how many people are on board.
-Expect to pay anywhere from 20 euros ($23) per person to 100 euros ($116).
+The cost of this tour varies dramatically depending on the size and style of the boat, which islands you visit, the duration of the trip, and how many people are on board.
+Expect to pay anywhere from 20 euros ($23) per person to 150 euros ($165).
+Click here to learn more about boat trips around the Small Cyclades.

 There are some great little boutiques and stores in both Parikia and Naousa and even a few funky places in the smaller villages as well.
 There are small markets, high-end boutiques, local Greek designer wear and jewellery, much of it very affordable.
 If you’re looking to find something special to take home from your trip this would definitely be the place to do it.